Dual-phase evolution: Socio-economics

-Forest ecology
+Ecology

 In a forest, the landscape can be regarded as a network of sites where trees might grow.
 Some sites are occupied by living trees; others sites are empty.
 In the local phase, sites free of trees are few and they are surrounded by forest, so the network of free sites is fragmented.
 In competition for these free sites, local seed sources have a massive advantage, and seeds from distant trees are virtually excluded.
 Major fires (or other disturbances) clear away large tracts of land, so the network of free sites becomes connected and the landscape enters a global phase.
 In the global phase, competition for free sites is reduced, so the main competitive advantage is adaptation to the environment.

 Most of the time a forest is in the local phase, as described above.
 The net effect is that established tree populations largely exclude invading species.
 Even if a few isolated trees do find free ground, their population is prevented from expanding by established populations, even if the invaders are better adapted to the local environment.
 A fire in such conditions leads to an explosion of the invading population, and possibly to a sudden change in the character of the entire forest.